jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 (1) No person may publish any report of an application under section 14E or section 14F without the leave of the court.
 (2) Despite subsection (1), a person may publish—
   (a) the names and addresses of the parties:
-  (b) the name of the presiding Judge or Master:
+  (b) the name of the presiding Judge or Associate Judge of the High Court:
   (c) the order made by the court.

 ### 14J Further provisions relating to disclosure of record